-Reviews: The book has been reviewed in a variety of places, including Thames websites (The Liquid Highway and Thames News), local newspapers (Oxford Mail and Henley Herald), and academic journals (Sport in History and Journal of Transport).
+Reviews: The book has been reviewed in a variety of places, including Thames websites (The Liquid Highway and Thames News), local newspapers (Oxford Mail and Henley Herald), and academic journals (Sport in History, Journal of Transport and The Local Historian).

 Chapter Contents: Some of the major themes covered in the book will be summarised in article form in the ‘History of the Thames‘ section of the website.Buy now